 People with missing teeth have many options for replacing them, including dentures.
-Full dentures may be a good choice for people who are missing all of their teeth, while partial dentures may be an option for people who are missing only some of their teeth.
+Full dentures may be a good choice for people who are missing all of their teeth, while partial dentures may be recommended for people who are missing only some of their teeth.
 A partial denture typically has a metal framework to hold the appliance in place, explains the American College of Prosthodontists.
-While partial dentures restore the look and feel of your smile, partial dentures problems may occur.
+While partial dentures restore the look and feel of your smile, they may also give rise to certain problems.

 Damage to the Dentures

 Partial dentures need to be cleaned every day to remove plaque and food particles.
 That cleaning must be done carefully, because dentures are fragile.
 If you drop your dentures or handle them too roughly, the metal framework could become bent.
 The dentures' replacement teeth could also become chipped, cracked or broken.